livelovelearn/SimpleJava/README.md

 Stanford CS106 project

-This repository contains a collection of 6 simple programs writen in Java
+This repository contains a collection of 6 simple programs written in Java